 Months of entry

 This intercollegiate MA is taught in collaboration with King's College London and Royal Holloway, University of London.
-The programme draws on the wealth of expertise across the three colleges and students benefit from full access to all courses.
-The programme attracts students from Europe and North America as well as the UK.
+The programme draws on the wealth of expertise across the three colleges and students benefit from full access to all modules.
+The programme attracts European students and other students from overseas as well as the UK.

-UCL Greek and Latin is recognised as one of the leading international centres for postgraduate study and research in the ancient world, with a large staff of international experts in Greek and Latin literature, papyrology, ancient history, and classical art and archaeology.
+UCL Greek and Latin is recognised as one of the leading international centres for postgraduate study and research in the ancient world, with a large staff of international experts in Greek and Latin literature, papyrology, historical linguistics, philosophy, ancient history and classical reception.
+Its MA programmes open a pathway to a wide variety of careers.

 Fees and funding